Updated: March, 2023

 SociallyInfused’s Take on Instagram’s New Hashtag Guide

 As the world changes, so does Instagram’s hashtag strategy.
-You can expect this to happen indefinitely- or at least until humanity is wiped out from the irreversible effects of the climate crisis.
+You can expect this to happen indefinitely- or at least until humanity is wiped out by the irreversible effects of the climate crisis.

 We suggest taking Instagram’s word on the recommended number of hashtags (3-5) since it comes straight from the source.